adhamkaraman/CustomersTransactions/README.md

-# Route Task - Cuatomers and Transactions
+# Route Task - Customers and Transactions

 This project is a React application that displays a list of customers and their transaction data.